 Interestingly, the historic coefficient of variation for the business selling price to EBITDA valuation multiple is almost 4 times greater than the discretionary earnings based figures.

 Why is this important?
 Because the smaller coefficient of variation tells us that the valuation multiples based on discretionary cash flow tend to fall closer to the mean.
-The skinny bell curve means you can estimate your engineering company’s fair market value better with this multiple.
+So the skinny bell curve means you can estimate your engineering company’s fair market value better with this multiple.

 This points to the need to adjust your engineering company’s financial statements.
 Because it helps you establish the business earning power – typically based on the cash flow, not the accounting profits.